Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 Chasing Ice

 A documentary about the efforts of nature photographer James Balog and his mission to document and publicize the effects of climate change.
 The way James uses time-lapse cameras to visually document the effect of climate change on the world’s glaciers is moving and powerful.
-If you are interested in learning about how we are effecting our environment and what is being done to save it, then you will definitely consider this one of the top outdoor adventure movies to watch.
+If you are interested in learning about how we are affecting our environment and what is being done to save it, then you will definitely consider this one of the top outdoor adventure movies to watch.

 Tracks